 Walk through the Royal Field in the evening, and Conclude The Day at Khao San Road

 The Royal Field is an open green space right opposite the royal palace.
-As the sun sets, The Royal Field shimmers with quintessential decorative lights, bringing the entire area into a more colourful life.
+As the sun sets, The Royal Field shimmers with quintessential decorative lights, bringing the entire area into more colourful life.
 Walking through the Royal Field sometime after 7 pm, as the city prepares itself for a temporary shutdown, is definitely a pleasant experience.

 Once done, hit the highlighted Khao San road – the backpacker capital of the world.
 Here you’ll find endless bars, exotic street food, crazy night parties, laughing gas balloons, and a crowd of happy, drunk tourists.

 There are also many backpacker hostels to choose from at Khao San Road.
 Most backpackers, particularly solo backpackers looking for friends and those who have come to Bangkok to party, prefer Khao San Road.
-Speaking of party, here’s a great resource if you’re looking for good party hostels in Bangkok.

 Bangkok Day 2 – Markets.
 Shopping.
 And FOOD